Suburb overview

 Growth: Low Rental Demand: Low Investor Sentiment: Low

 Capital-growth expectations for Port Pirie South are modest for 2026 — incomes 26% below the SA median of $80,964 and a population of 3,878 suggest gains will lag headline metro markets.
-Rental coverage runs at ~89% of the typical mortgage ($867/month rent vs $975/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 36/100 places Port Pirie South in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~89% of the typical mortgage ($867/month rent vs $975/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Port Pirie South is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

 Is Port Pirie South a good suburb for investment?

-Port Pirie South scores 36/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 3,878, median household income of $59,540/year and median weekly rent of $200.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Port Pirie South suits you depends on your strategy, but the fundamentals are concrete: a population of 3,878, a median household income of $59,540/year and median weekly rent of $200.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Port Pirie South?

-The main demand drivers in Port Pirie South are a median household income of $59,540/year, a dwelling mix that is 79% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Port Pirie South are a median household income of $59,540/year, a dwelling mix that is 79% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Port Pirie South?